 Get some streaming software

 If you don’t already have one, make an account with Twitch and then go into the settings menu of OBS.
 Adjusting the stream’s preferences to fit your rig and internet connection is important, but until you have more experience streaming, it can feel a bit like punching in the dark.
-For now, it’s best to follow this guide on configuring OBS, which has largely identical options, for streaming on Twitch.
-These settings are a great baseline, and in some cases won’t need to be adjusted again.
+For now, it’s best to follow this guide to configure Streamlabs (opens in new tab).
+These settings are a great baseline, and the blog post goes into detail about all the settings you'll need to adjust.
 Streamlabs also has the ability to automatically configure your options based on your internet speed and a quick hardware test.
 It won’t configure things perfectly, but it’s a great starting point.

 Get a webcam